Self-planning Code Generation with Large Language Models: Experimental Results

-The main results are summarized in Table \ref{main_results}, which demonstrate a significant effect of self-planning code generation.
-The experimental results suggest that obtaining the plan or CoT from the intent can provide a noteworthy advantage in code generation compared to the direct generation of code from the intent.
-As anticipated, our proposed self-planning method demonstrates state-of-the-art performance, showing a significant improvement in Pass@1 over the CoT method across all datasets.
-We find that the improvement of the CoT approach over direct code generation is marginal, as the challenge of generating an accurate and sufficiently detailed CoT is comparable to that of direct code generation.
-Moreover, we evaluated the impact of utilizing the ground truth code to plan (i.e., ground truth planning) in facilitating code generation.
-This approach simulates to some extent the ground truth planning provided by developers and provides an understanding of the approximate upper bound (which is actually low) of the self-planning approach.
-The results in Table \ref{main_results} indicate a substantial improvement in the use of ground truth planning, as evidenced by a relative improvement of over 30\% on the MBPP-sanitized dataset.
-The results of our study provide strong evidence of the effectiveness of the proposed method in achieving superior performance.
+\textbf{Results.} \, The results are summarized in Table \ref{main_results}, which demonstrate a significant effect of self-planning code generation.
+The self-planning approach is based on a powerful base model, which far outperforms other models pre-trained with code, even PaLM Coder, which has three times the number of parameters.
+The experimental results suggest that obtaining the plan or Code CoT from the intent can provide a noteworthy advantage in code generation compared to the direct generation of code from the intent.
+However, the advantage of Code CoT over Few-shot is marginal.
+Self-planning outperforms both Code CoT and Few-shot across four public code generation datasets, showing a notable improvement in Pass@1 over Code CoT and Few-shot.
+While our approach demonstrates slightly lower performance on the CodeBLEU metric, it's worth noting that CodeBLEU assesses the similarity between the generated and reference code.
+This metric can be limiting, as the reference code may not represent the sole valid solution --- a critique often associated with match-based metrics.
+Moreover, we evaluated the impact of utilizing the ground-truth plan in facilitating code generation.
+This approach simulates to some extent the ground-truth planning provided by developers and provides an understanding of the approximate upper bound (which is actually low) of the self-planning approach.
+The results in Table \ref{main_results} indicate a substantial improvement in the use of ground-truth planning, as evidenced by a relative improvement of over 50\% and 30\% on HumanEval and MBPP-sanitized benchmarks respectively.
+Overall, the self-planning approach showed a more significant improvement on HumanEval compared to on MBPP-sanitized.
+We hypothesize that this is due to the fact that in some of the MBPP-sanitized problems, the information provided about intentions is not sufficient to allow the model to perform an effective solution, and even humans are barely able to solve these problems.

+Another result of Pass@k, with multiple samples, is shown in Table \ref{sample}.
+The diversity and accuracy of the self-planning approach consistently outperform Direct as the sample size increases.
+In contrast, the diversity of Code CoT decreases rapidly, and its Pass@5 and pass@10 are both lower than Direct, indicating that detailed solution steps entail a loss of diversity.
+Pass@k for ground-truth planning has been maintained at a high level.
+It is worth noting that when sampling 10 codes, Ground-truth planning is able to solve close to 90\% of tasks.